 Here are a few final words of wisdom courtesy of Colonial Life’s Gail Cavanaugh, eCaregivers’ Rachel Kenselaar, and Exhale Healthcare Advocates’ Sarah O'Leary.

-Kenselaar and O'Leary already mentioned this piece of advice in regard to choosing a Medigap policy, but Cavanaugh suggests it also should be heeded when contemplating the other forms of health insurance likely to be considered by seniors.
+Kenselaar and O'Leary already mentioned this piece of advice about choosing a Medigap policy.
+But Cavanaugh suggests it also should be heeded when contemplating the other forms of health insurance popular among seniors.

 “Health insurance contracts are very complicated,” she says, and “insurance agents are trained in helping to interpret them and in meeting compliance issues.”